How does a life insurance brokers get paid? Insurance brokers explained

 There is a large difference between using an insurance agent and a brokerage.
 Sometimes you will hear people referring to them as an insurance intermediary, which is somebody who plays a major role in the process of insurance placement (in simpler terms, somebody who helps you find a great insurance policy).

-If you’re an individual or small business owner, you’re likely going to purchase your insurance policy using an insurance agent or broker.
-Your average insurance broker is meant to represent the client (or customer) themselves, as they are not appointed by insurers.
-You’ll likely come across either an insurance broker, agent or company in your search for coverage as you interact more with the insurance industry.
+If you’re an individual or small business owner, you will likely purchase an insurance policy using an insurance agent or broker.
+Your average insurance broker is meant to represent the client (or customer) themselves, as they are not appointed by an insurance provider.
+You’ll likely come across either a broker, agent or company in your search for coverage as you interact more with the insurance industry.

 Using an insurance broker

-Insurance brokers are professionals who represent the customer and search for the best possible insurance policy according to their needs.
-They’ll work closely with clients to research optimal coverage options, as well as go through the insurance quoting process.
-Insurance agents often serve the insurance companies’ best interest, while brokers are more focused on keeping the customer happy by identifying specific needs for their policies or helping find a policy with the lowest insurance premiums.
+Insurance brokers are professionals who represent the customer and search for the best possible policy according to their needs.
+They’ll work closely with clients to research optimal coverage options, as well as go through the quoting process.
+Insurance agents often serve an insurer’s best interests, while brokers are more focused on keeping the customer happy by identifying specific needs for their policies or helping find a policy with the lowest insurance premiums.

 Using an insurance agent

-Insurance agents sell insurance products to customers directly through an insurance company.
+Insurance agents sell insurance products to customers directly through an insurer.
 They help people select the right insurance to buy, but they are generally representatives of the insurance company they work for.
 Captive agents tend to represent one insurance company, while independent insurance agents often represent multiple.

-Selling policies on behalf of the insurance companies means they some skin in the game when it comes to you choosing their particular policy.
-While rare, there may be times where an insurance agent is focused on making a sale (as opposed to making sure you get the perfect insurance policy).
-Insurance agents don’t tend to offer as many options as insurance brokers since they are limited to the specific companies they work for (and policies those companies offer).
+Selling policies on behalf of the carrier means they have some skin in the game when it comes to you choosing their particular policy.
+While rare, there may be times when an insurance agent is focused on making a sale (as opposed to making sure you get the perfect insurance policy).
+Insurance agents don’t tend to offer as many options as brokers since they are limited to the specific companies they work for (and policies those companies offer).

 The importance of insurance brokers